bxlab/metaWRAP/Usage_tutorial.md

 ## Step 1: Run metaWRAP-Read_qc to trim the reads and remove human contamination
+Note:
-Note: you will need the bmtagger hg38 index to remove the human reads - see the metaWRAP database installation instructions.
+  1. you will need the bmtagger hg38 index to remove the human reads - see the metaWRAP database installation instructions.
 You may also use another host genome to filter against with the `-x` option.
 Alternatively, use the `--skip-bmtagger` flag of of the ReadQC module to only do the read trimming.
+  1. The read_qc shell only process these file that named like "*_*",(e.g:  ERR011347_1.fastq), if not you will get error.

 Individually process each sample
 ```